heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledg Graph Representation (RDF and Property Graph) and Schema.md

-## Knowledg Graph Representation (RDF and Property Graph) and Schema
+## Knowledg Graph Representation (RDF and Property Graph), Schema and Query
 There are two major approaches to store and query knowledge graphs: (1) RDF (Resource Description Framework) data model with SPARQL query language, (2) property graph model with graph query languages such as Cypher.

 ## RDF Graphs